 How Does Unclutter Work?

-After you installed Unclutter, you can find it at the Mac menu bar.
+After you installed Unclutter, you can find it in the Mac menu bar.

-There are four ways to open the mainboard.
-Move your mouse to the top of the screen, scroll down, hold the key that you set up, or wait for a half-second, or customize the short key.
+There are several ways to open the mainboard.
+Move your mouse to the top of the screen, scroll down, hold the key that you set up, wait for a half-second, or customize the short key.
 This can be set in the Preferences.

 1. Review Clipboard